 Almost anything.
 You can search with song lyrics from the chorus, a verse snippet, or one strange word:

-If your question starts with “what song has the lyrics…” or “what song goes…”, type exactly the part that follows.
+If your question starts with “what song has the lyrics…”, “what song has these lyrics”, or “what song goes…”, type exactly the part that follows.
 That fragment is the search.

 Songs and Lyrics on One Screen, Any Device

 LyricFinder runs in any browser: on a phone while the track is still playing in the background, on a laptop before you share a quote, on a tablet at midnight when a forgotten chorus resurfaces.
-Results pair songs and lyrics on one screen, so you get the music and the lyrics side by side instead of bouncing between tabs.
+Results pair songs and lyrics on one screen, so you get both side by side instead of bouncing between tabs.

 The index is not stuck in the past either.
 It covers decades of catalog alongside recent lyrics from this week’s releases.
 The core tool is free; a small ad keeps the lights on.

-How to Find a Song by Lyrics in Four Steps
+How to Find a Tune by Lyrics in Four Steps

-Most people manage finding a song from lyrics on the first try.
-When the result resists, this is how to find a song anyway.
+Most people get a match on the first try.
+When the result resists, these four moves get you there.

 Song Lyrics Finder for a Chorus or a Few Words

 If all you have is two or three words (“dancing in the dark”, “take me home”, “hold on tight”), the first list looks broad.
 Do not stop there.
-A song lyrics finder rewards context: add a mood, a decade, or a genre. “take me home country 1970s” returns a very different list from “take me home pop 2010s”, and one of them will almost certainly be your song.
+The search rewards context: add a mood, a decade, or a genre. “take me home country 1970s” returns a very different list from “take me home pop 2010s”, and one of them will almost certainly be your song.
+You can also type the words exactly as you remember them and refine afterwards.
+Words first, memory second.
+That is the whole design: a song lyrics finder by words alone.

-Music Finder and Tune Finder for Tip-of-the-Tongue Moments
+Music Finder and Song Identifier for Tip-of-the-Tongue Moments

 Can It Find Music by Humming or by Sound?